Mountain View High School (Washington)

-Mountain View High School is a public high school located in Vancouver, Washington.
+Mountain View High School (MVHS) is a public high school located in Vancouver, Washington.
 It was the second high school built in the Evergreen Public Schools, and one of four high schools in the area.

 History

-Opened in 1981, Mountain View was the second high school built in the Evergreen Public Schools after Evergreen High School and followed by Heritage High School and Union High School.
+Mountain View was the second high school built in the Evergreen Public Schools, after Evergreen High School.
 The four high schools share one football stadium, McKenzie Stadium, which is located adjacent to Evergreen High School.